-Fort Valley State University is required to file Form 1098-T for each student who is enrolled for any semester during the calendar year.
+Fort Valley State University is required to file Form 1098-T with the Internal Revenue Service (IRS) for each student who is enrolled for any semester during the calendar year and pays for Qualified Tuition and Related Expenses.
 For more information about the deduction or credit see IRS Publication 970, Tax Benefits for Education [PDF], Form 8863, Education Credits, and the Form 1040 or 1040A instructions.

 Following is an explanation of the information Fort Valley State University reports:

-- Filer’s Name and Address box: The University’s address (Student Accounts address) is printed in this box.
+- Filer’s Name and Address box: Shows the University’s name, address and contact telephone number.

-- Filer’s Federal Identification Number box: The University’s FEIN and a contact phone number are printed in this box.
-Students can contact this phone number if they have any questions pertaining to their Form 1098-T.
+- Filer’s Federal Identification Number box: Shows the University’s FEIN and contact phone number.
+Students can contact this phone number if they have any questions about their Form 1098-T.

-- Student’s Name and Address boxes: The student’s name and address are printed in these boxes
+- Student’s Name and Address box: Shows the student’s name and address.

-- Box 7: This box indicates if any of the charges billed include amounts for a semester that begins in an academic period during the following year.
-If registration for an upcoming spring semester occurs during November or December, this box will be checked.
+- Box 7: Shows whether the amount in box 1 includes amounts for an academic period beginning January-March 2019.
+If registration for an upcoming spring semester occurs during October, November or December, this box will be checked.

 Each January, a copy of the 1098T Tuition Statement will be sent to the address on file for all eligible students.
-If you do not receive your statement by January 31, a copy can be downloaded from online.
-Physical copies of the tax formed are mailed by Heartland ECSI.
+If you do not receive your statement by January 31, a copy can be accessed online.
+Physical copies of the tax forms are mailed by Heartland ECSI.

 A statement will only appear if your 1098-T information was sent to the Internal Revenue Service (IRS).